sfeeser/WEBRTC-to-SIP/README.md

 /etc/init.d/ngcp-rtpengine-daemon restart
 ```

-## Install IPTables firewall (optional)
+## Install IPTables firewall
-This is optional.
-If this is installed it will persist after reboot.
-You can run the iptables.sh at any time after it is set up.
+This is required by RTPEngine for setting up the IPTables chain, and will persist after reboot.
+You can run the iptables.sh script at any time after it is set up.
 ```bash
 cd WEBRTC-to-SIP
 chmod +x iptables.sh